mickelson/attract/Layouts.md

 Return Value:

    * A string containing the filename of the requested artwork.
 If no file is found, an empty string is returned.
+If the artwork is contained in an archive, then both the archive path and the internal path are returned, separated by a pipe `|` character: "<archive_path>|<content_path>"

 <a name="get_input_state" />